Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-Yang~\etal\cite{yang2021federated} introduce semi-supervised learning into FL for chest CT segmentation.
+\textbf{(3) Weakly-Supervised Learning.} Weakly-supervised learning~\citep{zhou2018brief} is an extensive group of methods that train a model under weak supervision, including 1) Incomplete supervision~\citep{SSL-survey,van2020survey}; 2) Inexact supervision~\citep{quellec2017multiple,carbonneau2018multiple}; and 3) Inaccurate supervision~\citep{song2022learning,frenay2013classification}. \if false Weak supervision information typically includes three types.
+1) \textit{Incomplete supervision}.
+Only a small subset of labeled training data is provided while the other data has no labels.
+Semi-supervised learning~\citep{SSL-survey,van2020survey} is a popular solution for such scenarios.
+2) \textit{Inexact supervision}.
+Only coarse-grained labels are provided for the training data.
+Multiple-instance learning~\citep{quellec2017multiple,carbonneau2018multiple} is a representative method to handle this problem.
+3) \textit{Inaccurate supervision}.
+Not all the provided labels are correct.
+Learning from noisy labels~\citep{song2022learning,frenay2013classification} is the corresponding technique. \fi Yang~\etal\citep{yang2021federated} introduce semi-supervised learning into FL for chest CT segmentation.
 In their method, unlabeled CT images are leveraged to assist the federated training.
 For unlabeled CT images in a client, the global model assigns them pseudo labels.
 Meanwhile, it also outputs predictions on augmented data of the original unlabeled images.
 A consistency loss is utilized on these predictions to further adjust the global model weights.
-Lu~\etal\cite{lu2022federated} use multiple-instance learning for local model training on the task of pathology image classification.
+Lu~\etal\citep{lu2022federated} use multiple-instance learning for local model training on the task of pathology image classification.
 Whole slide images (WSIs) and weak annotation (\eg, patient or not) are used as the input, with no region-based labels provided.
 And multiple patches (instances) of a WSI are fed into a network for training.
-Kassem~\etal\cite{kassem2022federated} build a semi-supervised FL system for surgical phase recognition based on laparoscopic cholecystectomy videos.
+Kassem~\etal\citep{kassem2022federated} build a semi-supervised FL system for surgical phase recognition based on laparoscopic cholecystectomy videos.
 The key idea is to leverage the temporal information in labeled videos to guide unsupervised learning on unlabeled videos.